 Explanation by representative Supplemental remarks Preparation and publication of disclosure policy Disclosure policy is posted on the IR section of OMRON's website in Japanese and English.
 Regular information meetings for individual investors No OMRON participates in information meetings planned by securities companies, and provides information on the website.
-Regular information meetings for analysts and institutional investors Yes OMRON makes an earnings announcement and holds small earnings meetings every quarter in Tokyo, and webcasts the earnings announcement.
+Regular information meetings for analysts and institutional investors Yes OMRON holds an earnings announcement meeting every quarter and webcasts the meeting (except meetings held by telephone).
 The company regularly holds one-on-one dialogues with domestic institutional investors.
-Regular information meetings for overseas investors Yes OMRON webcasts quarterly earnings announcements with English captions.
-The company regularly holds one-on-one and group dialogues with overseas investors.
-Also, OMRON participates several times a year in IR conferences organized by securities companies for investors abroad, in Japan and overseas.
-Posting of IR materials on website - OMRON posts quarterly results, annual integrated reports, and discloses TSE-required information timely both in
+Regular information meetings for overseas investors Yes OMRON webcasts an earnings announcement meeting with English captions every quarter (except meetings held by telephone).
+The company regularly holds one-on-one

+dialogues with overseas institutional

+investors.

+Also, OMRON participates several times a

+year in IR conference organized by securities

+companies for investors abroad, in Japan and

+overseas.

+Posting of IR materials on OMRON posts quarterly results, annual

+website integrated reports, and TSE-required timely

+disclosure documents both in English and

+Japanese.

-English and Japanese.
-Establishment of - Department in charge: Global Investor & department and/or manager Brand Communications Headquarters in charge of IR Executive in charge: Tsutomu Igaki, Executive Officer and Senior General Manager
+Establishment of Department in charge: Global Investor &

+department and/or manager Brand Communications Headquarters

+in charge of IR Executive in charge: Tsutomu Igaki,

+Executive Officer and Senior General

+Manager